dblock/code.dblock.org/_posts/2023/2023-06-06-getting-started-with-vector-dbs-in-python.md

 {% endhighlight %}

 ### Weaviate

-Weaviate is a vector search engine specifically designed for natural language and numerical data.
+[Weaviate](https://weaviate.io) is a vector search engine specifically designed for natural language numerical data.
 It uses contextualized embeddings in data objects to understand semantic similarity.
-Currently, it supports only Hierarchical Navigable Small World(HNSW) indexing and is more costly on building data to indexes however has a fast query time and high scalability.
-Weaviate is open-source, easy to use, flexible, extensible and has a Contributor License Agreement.
+Currently, it supports only Hierarchical Navigable Small World (HNSW) indexing, and is more costly on building data to indexes.
+However, it has a fast query time and high scalability.
+Weaviate is open-source, easy to use, flexible, extensible, and has a Contributor License Agreement.

-After you sign up at Weaviate Cloud Services WCS, and create a new free tier Weaviate Cluster with authentication.
+After you sign up at Weaviate Cloud Services WCS, create a new free tier Weaviate Cluster with authentication.
 Note your cluster URL and API key (optional).
 The endpoint will have the following format https://myindex.weaviate.network.

 It is easy to create some objects with vectors.